Steve Powell wrote songs.

 The third stanza of the song included the lyrics “There’s a sadness, knowing that you’re gone/Without you, how can I carry on?”

 Steve typed an asterisk in front of those words and added a comment.

 “I am now reviewing this on December 8, 2009, as I contemplate the events of the past two days, which may include Susan’s death,” Steve wrote.
 “She is missing, but circumstances suggest that she was murdered over the weekend.
 I am now truly ‘wondering what on earth to do.’”

-Steve was a prolific songwriter.
-A draft outline for an autobiography he intended one day to write suggested he began viewing himself as an “aspiring composer” early in his marriage to Terrica Martin.
+Steve Powell fancied himself a talented songwriter.
+A draft outline for an autobiography he intended to one day write suggested Steve began viewing himself as an “aspiring composer” early in his marriage to Terrica Martin.

-His personal journals showed that Steve believed he would one day achieve great success as a singer.
+Steve’s personal journals showed he believed he would one day achieve great success as a singer.